pavinjosdev/lmde-system-recovery/README.md

 # LMDE installation

-This is optional, but provides the same disk/partition layout as used in this article.
+This is optional, but provides the same disk/partition layout used in this article.

+## Automated install

 1. Boot into LMDE live installer
-2. Patch files that haven't been upstreamed yet (for automated installation to btrfs root)
+2. Patch files that haven't been upstreamed yet

 ```
 apt update